Alibakhshov/JavaFX/README.md

 ### 1. [JavaFX Tip Calculator](https://github.com/Alibakhshov/JavaFX/tree/master/src/main/java/main/javafx/TipCalculator)

-#### Tip Calculator is a simple JavaFX application that calculates the tip for a given bill amount and tip percentage.
+Tip Calculator is a simple JavaFX application that calculates the tip for a given bill amount and tip percentage.
-#### You can find the source code for this application <a href="https://github.com/Alibakhshov/JavaFX/blob/master/src/main/java/main/javafx/TipCalculator/tipCalculator.java">here</a>:

-Output of the application:
+***Output of the application:***

 ![img_2.png](src/Pictures/img_2.png)